Dunywa/Dunywa/README.md

 # IT Support Technician Portfolio

-## 👋Hi, I'm Mvula Dunywa.
+## 👋Hi, this is Mvula Dunywa.

 <a href="https://www.linkedin.com/in/mvuladunywa/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 ## About me

 👨🏽‍💻 A hands-on IT Support Technician, responsible for maintaining the availability and uptime of your IT resources and infrastructure.
-I am proficient in Help Desk Support, Office 365, Troubleshooting, Windows Server, Azure, Active Directory, Customer Service, and other skills necessary for an IT Support Technician role.
+I am proficient in Help Desk Support, Microsoft 365, Networking, Windows Server, Azure, Active Directory, Customer Service, and other skills necessary for an IT Support Technician role.

 💻 In my role, I specialize in diagnosing and resolving hardware and software issues, deploying and configuring systems, and providing technical assistance to end-users.
 Whether setting up workstations, troubleshooting network connectivity issues, or assisting with software installations, I'm committed to delivering prompt and reliable support to keep systems running smoothly.